 Triglycerides are a type of fat found in your blood.
 High levels are linked to a greater risk of heart disease (38Trusted Source).

 Unfortunately, there is insufficient evidence to determine whether Cordyceps benefit heart health in humans.

 Cordyceps may benefit heart health by helping prevent arrhythmias and lowering levels of triglycerides and “bad” LDL cholesterol.

 Cordyceps is said to help fight inflammation in the body.

 Although some inflammation is good, too much can lead to diseases like heart disease and cancer.

-Research has shown that when human cells are exposed to Cordyceps, special proteins that increase inflammation in the body become suppressed (39Trusted Source, 40Trusted Source, 41Trusted Source, 42Trusted Source).
+Research has shown that when human cells are exposed to Cordyceps, special & high protein foods that increase inflammation in the body become suppressed (39Trusted Source, 40Trusted Source, 41Trusted Source, 42Trusted Source).